 CEA has also advocated for Congress to sufficiently support budgetary increases to support the mission of the Department of Labor's survey, wage calculation, and enforcement role to the fullest extent under the law.
-Recently, however, the House Appropriations Subcommittee on Labor-Health and Human Services went in the opposite direction, approving an FY 2024 spending bill that imposes drastic cuts across the Labor Department, and specifically to WHD and other key enforcement agencies.
-If enacted in its current form, these cuts will severely limit WHD's ability to ensure that the recipients of the more than \$2 trillion in federal construction funds authorized in during the 117th Congress to improve U.S. manufacturing and competitiveness adhere to both the spirit and letter of the law.
+Last year, however, the House Appropriations Subcommittee on Labor-Health and Human Services went in the opposite direction, approving an FY 2024 spending bill that imposes drastic cuts across the Labor Department, and specifically to WHD and other key enforcement agencies.
+If such cuts are enacted, it will severely limit WHD's ability to ensure that the recipients of the more than \$2 trillion in federal construction funds authorized during the 117th Congress to improve U.S. manufacturing and competitiveness adhere to both the spirit and letter of the law.
 CEA believes that it is absolutely imperative that Congress provide WHD with full funding to address its staffing and resource needs and to ensure that the recipients of recently enacted federal construction funds meet their obligations to workers.

 In conclusion, the CEA strongly supports the efforts of the Labor Department and WHD over the past two years to support and strengthen the construction industry.
 Under the leadership of Principal Deputy Administrator Looman, WHD has taken swift actions against those who have attempted to improperly classify workers as independent contractors to reduce their own labor costs.
-WHD has also expanded employer assistance programs, issued a proposed rule to strengthen and modernize the Davis-Bacon regulations to better serve both workers and employers in the 21st century, vigorously enforced and supported prevailing wage standards, and played a central role in expanding a well-trained, highly skilled, and productive construction workforce.
+WHD has also expanded employer assistance programs, issued a final rule strengthening and modernizing the Davis-Bacon regulations to better serve both workers and employers in the 21st century, vigorously enforced and supported prevailing wage standards, and played a central role in expanding a well-trained, highly skilled, and productive construction workforce.